dehesa/CodableCSV/README.md

 }
 ```

 `CSVError` adopts [Swift Evolution's SE-112](https://github.com/apple/swift-evolution/blob/master/proposals/0112-nserror-bridging.md) protocols (`LocalizedError` and `CustomNSError`) and `CustomDebugStringConvertible`.
-The error's properties provide rich commentary explaining what went wrong and giving indication on how to fix the problem.
+The error's properties provide rich commentary explaining what went wrong and indicate how to fix the problem.

 -   `type`: The error group category.
 -   `failureReason`: Explanation on what went wrong.